 It depends.
 There are two categories of customers.

-And then there are those who don't know me, who come by word of mouth or social networks.
+And then there are those who don't know me, who arrive by word of mouth or social networks.
 So, we discuss, we compose, a feeling is created.
 I try to do a lot of "tailor-made", it's a bit my added value.
-I am also careful to let go because sometimes customers are not necessarily ready to go for certain things that are new because we try to get ahead of trends and offer them real novelties.
+I am also careful to let go because sometimes customers are not necessarily ready to go for certain things that are new because we try to get ahead of the trends and offer them real novelties.

-At the start, Pinterest inspired me a lot.
+When I started, Pinterest inspired me a lot.
 Less today, algorithms will only provide you with what you are looking for and will allow you less to make discoveries.

 And the Villa Noailles in Hyeres and Toulon.
 The Design Parade; exceptional!